gitlabhq/gitlabhq/doc/workflow/award_emoji.md

 >**Note:**
 This feature was [introduced][1825] in GitLab 8.2.

-As a remote worker, you get fewer opportunities for high-fives and thumbs-ups.
+When you're collaborating online, you get fewer opportunities for high-fives and thumbs-ups.
 In order to make virtual celebrations easier, you can now vote on issues and merge requests using emoji!

 ![Award emoji](img/award_emoji_select.png)